 body from other metabolites, including glycine.

-years ago, tryptophan supplements began to be marketed again.
+over the counter until banned in 1989.
+Early in 2000s, tryptophan supplements began to be marketed again.

-Tyrosine is an amino acid
+Tyrosine is

 used to enhance alertness and mood.

-for information on tyrosine
+For information on tyrosine

 phenylalanine supplements.
+There is also

 Valine is one of the 20 proteinogenic amino acids.
-Valine is an essential amino
+Valine is essential and is named after the plant valerian.

 Essential amino acids